 How Does Universal Object Recovery Work?

 Once a user has specified recovery parameters in the web interface of NAKIVO Backup & Replication and started the recovery process, the Director connects to the target machine using the API and initiates deployment of a small mount agent on the target machine.
 The mount agent uses built-in OS tools, including the iSCSI initiator, to mount disks and volumes via iSCSI protocol.
 For mounting disks from a VM backup to the target machine, the mount agent connects to the Transporter and initiates the Universal Object Recovery session at the assigned Transporter.
-Theis connected to a backup repository where the VM backup is stored.
+The [link]Transporter[/link] is connected to a backup repository where the VM backup is stored.
 The Universal Object Recovery session can then be initiated on the target machine.
 The mount agent is smaller than 10 MB and is checked every 5 minutes to verify accessibility.

 The write cache is used as temporary data storage on the Transporter, allowing data to be read and written.
 The write cache is stored in a directory within the backup repository by default.
 It is created on a per-disk/per-volume basis and deleted when it is no longer needed.
 When data recovery is complete, the recovery job is closed and the session is terminated.
 The contents of the backup recovery point are then dismounted from the target machine, and the mount agent is removed.

 Let’s walk through how to run a Universal Object Recovery job using a simple example.
 Suppose you have a Windows VM with important files stored in C:\Data\ (see the screenshot below).
 The VM has one virtual disk with two partitions – a System Reserved partition, which is created by default for a boot manager, in addition to the C: partition used for storing the OS and other files.
 This VM is regularly backed up with NAKIVO Backup & Replication (the name of the relevant backup job is VMware backup job Win7 in these walkthrough screenshots).